poojanagrawal/mesalabs-day1/lab1/README.md

 save_model_filename = 'M5_Z0014_fov030_f0ov0005_TAMS.mod'
 ```

+>> Do we need to save a photo?
+I don't think so.
+Maybe remove the save photo part.
+This will only confuse students.
+Plus we don't talk about photo anywhere or how is it different to a model.
+I will discuss this briefly but only at the beginning of lab 2.

 10. Despite how much you already added into your *inlist_project*,
 there are still many empty headers.
 Indeed, when building
 an inlist for your real science cases, you should still look